Efficient computation of middle levels Gray codes: Correctness of the algorithm

 Proof of (ii): For the reader's convenience, this part of the proof is illustrated in Figure~\ref{fig:dT}.
-For any plane tree $T\in\cT_n$, we define $d(T)$ as the maximum distance between any two leafs $v$ and $w$ that satisfy the following conditions: $w$ is the clockwise-next leaf from $v$ and the counterclockwise-next leaf $v'$ from $v$ has distance 2 from $v$ (so the leafs $v$ and $v'$ have a common neighbor $v''$; see the bottom left part of Figure~\ref{fig:dT}).
-Claim~(ii) is an immediate consequence of the following observation: For any $\tau_2$-edge from $\cH_n$ directed from a component of $\cH_n'$ with sink $T\in\cT_n$ to a component of $\cH_n'$ with sink $T'\in\cT_n$, we have $d(T)<d(T')$ (in particular, the edge starts and ends in a different component of $\cH_n'$).
+For any plane tree $T\in\cT_n$, we define $d(T)$ as the maximum distance between any two leaves $v$ and $w$ that satisfy the following conditions: $w$ is the clockwise-next leaf from $v$ and the counterclockwise-next leaf $v'$ from $v$ has distance 2 from $v$.
+In other words, the leaves $v$ and $v'$ are adjacent to a common vertex $v''$; see the bottom left part of Figure~\ref{fig:dT}.
+Claim~(ii) is an immediate consequence of the following observation: For any $\tau_2$-edge from $\cH_n$ directed from a component of $\cH_n'$ with sink $T\in\cT_n$ to a component of $\cH_n'$ with sink $T'\in\cT_n$, we have $d(T)<d(T')$.
+In particular, the edge starts and ends in a different component of $\cH_n'$.
 To see this let $\That\in\cT_n$ be the node in distance 1 of $T$ in $\cH_n'$ that is the starting node of a $\tau_2$-edge of $\cH_n$ (this node exists and is unique by claim~(i)), and let $\That'\in\cT_n$ be the end node of this $\tau_2$-edge.
 As $\That$ has exactly one thin leaf, and as $\tau_2$ preserves one thin leaf and possibly creates one additional thin leaf, $\That'$ has distance 1 or 2 from $T'$.
-So in $\cH_n$ there is a $\tau_1$-edge directed from $\That$ to $T$, a $\tau_2$-edge directed from $\That$ to $\That'$ and either a single $\tau_1$-edge or a path consisting of two $\tau_1$-edges directed from $\That'$ to $T'$ (see Figure~\ref{fig:dT}).
-By the definition of $\IsFlipTree_2()$ and of the parameter $d(T)$, the tree $T$ has two leafs $v$ and $w$ in distance $d(T)$ such that $w$ is the clockwise-next leaf from $v$ and the counterclockwise-next leaf $v'$ from $v$ has distance 2 from $v$ (so the leafs $v$ and $v'$ have a common neighbor $v''$), and $\That$ is obtained from $T$ by replacing the edge $(v,v'')$ by $(v,v')$ (in the function $\IsFlipTree_2()$, a rooted version of $T$ is computed from a rooted version of $\That$).
-By the definition of $\tau_2$, the tree $\That'$ is obtained from $\That$ by considering the counterclockwise-next leaf $u$ from $v$, its neighbor $u'$ in $\That$, and by replacing the edge $(u,u')$ by the edge $(u,v)$.
-By the definition of $\tau_1$, $T'$ is obtained from $\That'$ by replacing the edge $(u,v)$ by $(u,v')$ plus possibly another application of $\tau_1$ (if $\That'$ has two thin leaves).
-It follows that the distance between $u$ and $w$ in $T'$ is $d(T)+1$, implying that $d(T')>d(T)$, as claimed.
+So in $\cH_n$ there is a $\tau_1$-edge directed from $\That$ to $T$, a $\tau_2$-edge directed from $\That$ to $\That'$ and either a single $\tau_1$-edge or a path consisting of two $\tau_1$-edges directed from $\That'$ to $T'$, see Figure~\ref{fig:dT}.

+By the definition of $\IsFlipTree_2()$ and of the parameter $d(T)$, the tree $T$ has two leaves $v$ and $w$ in distance $d(T)$ such that $w$ is the clockwise-next leaf from $v$ and the counterclockwise-next leaf $v'$ from $v$ has distance 2 from $v$, implying that $v$ and $v'$ have a common adjacent vertex $v''$.
+Furthermore $\That$ is obtained from $T$ by replacing the edge $(v,v'')$ by $(v,v')$.
+The function $\IsFlipTree_2()$ of course computes a rooted version of $T$ from a rooted version of $\That$.